danielbayley/atom-modular-snippets/README.md

 Modular Snippets
 ================
-A modular solution to snippets in [Atom].
+A modular solution to [snippets] in [Atom], including support for project-specific collections.

-Any valid snippets (.cson) file inside [`ATOM_HOME`]`/snippets/**` will be loaded automatically, or reloaded if modified.
+Any valid snippets [_[CSON]_ or JSON] file inside [`ATOM_HOME`]`/snippets/**` will be loaded automatically, or reloaded if modified.

 This package does not interfere with the existing `snippets.cson`, so you can slowly transition to this more modular approach.

 The Atom `Snippets…` menu item will be overridden to open your snippets folder in a new window, along with the default `snippets.cson` if it still exists.

-Your snippets will be automatically added to the list of extra backup files if the [sync-settings] package is installed.
+The Atom `Snippets…` menu item will be overridden to open your snippets folder in a new window, along with the default `snippets.cson` if it still exists.

 Project Snippets
 ----------------
-Some snippets may only be relevant to a particular project, so it makes sense to store them with that project; these could then be committed to version control and shared between a team.
+Some snippets might only be relevant to a particular project, so it makes sense to store them with that project; these could then be committed to version control and shared between a team.
 These _local_ snippets are loaded from the first item found in the root of your project based on the following order:

 * `[.]snippets.cson`
 * `[.]snippets/**/*.cson`